 In 2013, Bild was one of the first German outlets to put some of its content behind a paywall.
 While more German newspapers, including Die Zeit, move away from free content online, it will be an interesting experiment to watch.
 It’s clear Germans are interested and willing to pay for news, but are they willing to exchange their information for access?

 It’s clear from our travels, German journalists strive to maintain transparency while respecting the sensitivities that still lie just beneath the cultural surface.
 Journalism thrives in Germany because of hard lessons learned and an unanimous desire to move into the light.

 Megan Cloherty was selected as a 2017 RIAS-Berlin Kommission exchange fellow to spend two weeks in Germany visiting newsrooms and learning about Germany's culture, politics and practice of journalism.
 The deadline to apply for the 2020 RIAS programs is October 31, 2019.
-Learn more and apply for a spring 2019 fellowshing by Feb.
-1.
+Learn more and apply here.